The mixing time of the switch Markov chains: a unified approach: Directed degree sequences

 and

 The probability of transforming $G$ to $G'$ (or vice versa) is time-independent and symmetric.
 Therefore, $P$ is a symmetric matrix, where the entries in the main diagonal are non-zero, but (possibly) distinct values.
 Again, $P(G,G)\ge \frac12$, because if $(F,F')$ corresponds to a feasible (triple-)switch, then $(F',F)$ does not.
 Therefore the chain is aperiodic and the eigenvalues of its transition matrix are non-negative.
+Each transition $(X,Y)\in E(\G(\vec\bD))$ satisfies $P(X,Y) \ge n^{-4}$.

-However it is important to recognize that in papers~\cite{G11} and~\cite{G18} there was a slightly different Markov chain studied, where it is assumed that the degree sequences under study are irreducible using switches only.
-One notable example is the regular directed degree sequence.
-Papers~\cite{BM10} and~\cite{lamar} provide a full characterization of directed degree sequences with this property.
+However it is important to recognize that in papers~\cite{G11} (Greenhill, 2011) and~\cite{G18} (Greenhill and Sfragara, 2018) a slightly different Markov chain is studied, where it is assumed that the degree sequences under study are irreducible using switches only.
+This is the case, for example, for regular directed degree sequence.
+Papers~\cite{BM10} (Berger and Müller{-}Hannemann, 2010) and~\cite{lamar} (LaMar, 2011) provide a full characterization of directed degree sequences with this property.